-Approaching Employers Via Email
+Approaching Prospective Employers Via Email

 Emailing Your Resumes and Cover Letter

 Inquiries seeking employment should be no different by email than on formal stationery, including the highest level of formality.
+You want to be clear, concise, and professional.

 You also want to take the time to create inquiries that are explicitly tailored to the company you are approaching.
 And the specific job of interest.